-What is PTSD?
+What Is PTSD?

-PTSD stands for post-traumatic stress disorder.
-It is a mental health diagnosis that is made in people who have experienced a traumatic event in their life.
+Post-traumatic stress disorder is a mental health condition that typically develops as a result of experiencing or witnessing a traumatic event.
 Many people instinctively associate PTSD with veterans who have served in war.
-In fact, according to the American Psychiatric Association, "PTSD has been known by many names in the past, such as ‘shell shock’ during the years of World War I and ‘combat fatigue’ after World War II."
-But veterans aren't the only ones diagnosed with PTSD.
-One in 11 people will be diagnosed with PTSD at some point in their lifetime.
+According to the American Psychiatric Association, "PTSD has been known by many names in the past, such as ‘shell shock’ during the years of World War I and ‘combat fatigue’ after World War II, but PTSD does not just happen to combat veterans."
+The condition can be caused by a variety of traumatic events.
+The American Psychiatric Association estimates that one in 11 people will be diagnosed with PTSD at some point in their lives.

-Symptoms of PTSD
+Symptoms Of PTSD

 - Negative thoughts and feelings